coredump.conf, coredump.conf.d — Core dump storage configuration files

 storage.
 Takes a boolean argument, which defaults to

 The maximum size in bytes of a core which will be processed.
-Core dumps exceeding this size will be logged, but the backtrace will not be generated and the core will not be stored.
+Core dumps exceeding this size may be stored, but the backtrace will not be generated.
+Like other sizes in this same config file, the usual suffixes to the base of 1024 are allowed (B, K, M, G, T, P, and E).
+Defaults to 1G on 32-bit systems, 32G on 64-bit systems.

-The maximum (uncompressed) size in bytes of a core to be saved.
+The maximum (compressed or uncompressed) size in bytes of a coredump to be saved in

 sure that old core dumps are removed as soon as the total disk